Potin

-Use in Celtic coinage
+In Celtic coinage

 In 1890, so-called Potin lumps were found, of which the largest weighs 59.2 kg, at the Prehistoric pile dwelling settlement Alpenquai in Zürich (Vicus Turicum) in Switzerland.
 The pieces consist of a large number of fused Celtic coins, which are mixed with charcoal remnants.
 Some of the about 18,000 coins originate from the Eastern Gaul, and others are of the Zürich type, that were assigned to the local Helvetii, which date to around 100 BC.
 The find is so far unique, and the scientific research assumes that the melting down of the lump was not completed, therefore the aim was to form cult offerings.
 The site of the find was at that time at least 50 m from the lake shore, and probably 1 m to 3 m deep in the water.